Lenaia: Overview

 Athenian woman probably participated in the nocturnal rites.
 They may have played an important role in ‘calling’ or invoking the god.
 But, they were not the main focus and are not even mentioned in the texts.
 However, women are depicted on Attic vases as being close to the process of wine production along with the unmixed wine.
 Along with that, the satyrs of untamed nature are also found, along with the god himself.

 In Athens, the festival was originally held in the Lenaion (possibly a theatre outside the city or a section of the Agora) but probably moved to the Theatre of Dionysus by the mid-fifth century.
 Beginning in the second half of the 5th century BC, plays were performed (as they were at the City Dionysia festival later in the year).
 The audiences for the Lenaia were usually limited to the local population, since travel by sea at that time of year was considered unsafe.
 Metics, however, were apparently allowed to both participate and act as choregoi.
 Around 442 BC, new comic contests were officially included in the Lenaia, though plays may have been performed there earlier on an informal basis.
 At first, the festival held dramatic competitions only for comedy, but in 432 BC a tragic contest was introduced.
 Many of Aristophanes' plays were first performed there, such as 'Knights'.
 As with the competition at the City Dionysia, five comedies usually competed (except during the Peloponnesian War when only three were staged).
 When the contest for tragedy was introduced, two tragedians competed, each presenting two plays.
 There is no evidence of satyr plays being performed, but dithyrambs were included in the third century BC.
 Towards the end of the century, the festival's plays were performed in the Theatre of Dionysus (although it is unclear when this location was first used).
 It is unknown when the Lenaia was abandoned, but contests of some sort continued into the 2nd century BC.

-Modern celebration and revival

-Practitioners of the reconstructed religion of Ancient Greece, known as Hellenic Polytheists, seek to restore ancient festivals such as the Lenaia.
-Reconstructionists take from primary sources and secondary sources to reconstruct the festival itself.
-Some ways Hellenic Polytheists celebrate is by drinking, partying, and overall merriment.
-They also celebrate by watching plays, especially Aristophanes’s plays, such as The Frogs.
-Reciting hymns to Dionysus, especially the Orphic hymns, may also be done to honour the god to celebrate.
-Overall, the key elements of the modern festival try to match the one in antiquity.